Watermark-based Attribution of AI-Generated Content: Detection and Attribution Performance

 Our Theorem~\ref{general_tar_theorem} shows that the lower bound of TAR$_i$ is larger when $\beta_i$ is closer to 1, i.e., attribution performance is better when the watermarking method is more accurate.
 Moreover, the lower bound is larger when $\overline{\alpha_i}$ is smaller because it is easier to distinguish between users.
 This is a theoretical motivation on why our watermark selection problem aims to select watermarks for the users such that they have small pairwise bitwise accuracy.
+Due to page limits, we systematically analyze the impact of $s$ on detection bounds, and the difference between user-agnostic and user-aware detection in Appendix~\ref{appendix:theoretical analysis}.

 \myparatight{Detection implies attribution} When $\tau \textgreater \frac{1+\overline{\alpha_i}}{2}$, the lower bound of TAR$_i$ in Theorem~\ref{general_tar_theorem} becomes TAR$_i \geq \text{Pr}(n_i \geq \tau n)$.
 The second term of the lower bound of TDR$_i$ in Theorem~\ref{general_tdr_theorem} is usually much smaller than the first term.
 In other words, the lower bound of TDR$_i$ is also roughly $\text{Pr}(n_i \geq \tau n)$.
 Therefore, when $\tau$ is large enough (i.e., $>\frac{1+\overline{\alpha_i}}{2}$), TDR$_i$ and TAR$_i$ are very close, which is also confirmed in our experiments.
-This result indicates that once an AI-generated content is correctly detected, it would also be correctly attributed.
+This result indicates that once the AI-generated content is correctly detected, it would also be correctly attributed.